openzim/zimit/README.md

 Nota bene
 ---------

+While Zimit 1.x relied on a Service Worker to display the ZIM content, this is not anymore the case since Zimit 2.x which does not have any special requirements anymore.

-A first version of a generic HTTP scraper was created in 2016 during the [Wikimania Esino Lario Hackathon](https://wikimania2016.wikimedia.org/wiki/Programme/Kiwix-dedicated_Hackathon).
+It should also be noted that a first version of a generic HTTP scraper was created in 2016 during the [Wikimania Esino Lario Hackathon](https://wikimania2016.wikimedia.org/wiki/Programme/Kiwix-dedicated_Hackathon).